mellbratt/simple_flask_dockerizer/README.md

 docker build -t simple_flask .
 ```

-The Docker file creates a container starting from Ubuntu 14.04:
+The Docker file creates a container starting from the latest version of Ubuntu:

 ```
-FROM ubuntu:14.04
+FROM ubuntu:latest
 ```

 then it installs Python: